 Learn how you can change your body type to ectomorph, mesomorph, or endomorph.
 Some people are naturally thin, some gain muscle easily, and some have trouble losing fat.

 I wanted to bulk up because my lower arms were too skinny.
 While exercising my forearms became significantly stronger.
 I was able to increase the amount of weight I was lifting and the number of reps.
 When I felt my forearm I could tell it was firmer.
 When I looked at the forearm I noticed it was bigger in places.

 It was easy to tell that my lower arms were stronger and firmer but the change in appearance was not as noticeable.
 I continued to work at increasing my forearm strength for a while longer and the change became more noticeable.

 The forearm muscles are more like the triceps than the biceps.
 They don't get a lot bigger when you use them or flex them to show off.
 You can increase the size of your forearms muscles but you need to increase your strength and endurance a lot for them to get significantly bigger.

-You may notice the line on my writs.
+You may notice the line on my wrists.
 It is a tendon that is attached to muscle.
-The exercises did not change the size of my wrist or hands because they have tendons that are attached to muscles between the wrist of elbow.
+The exercises did not change the size of my wrist or hands because they have tendons that are attached to muscles between the wrist and elbow.

 © 2013 Michael H